 It’s also interesting to note, retirement isn’t necessarily a one-time event, particularly when it comes to the 45 to 54 and 55 to 59 age groups, with as many as 26.7% returning to employment annually4.

 Meanwhile, regardless of whether you’re still working full-time, part-time or casually, if you do plan on working for longer, a transition to retirement strategy (whereby you may be eligible to access a portion of your super ahead of retirement) could potentially help you to pay off debt, without reducing your take home pay, or help you to improve your super savings.

 Seek some assistance

 If you need help managing financially, AMP has a support hub, where you can access a range of resources, if you’re experiencing financial difficulty.
-You may also like to check out our financial wellbeing hub if you’re looking for further support and tools.

 Meanwhile, we’ve formed a partnership with financial wellbeing specialist, the Good Shepherd, which is providing meaningful support to our clients, who may be experiencing hardship.

 If you need assistance, you can call the AMP dedicated phone number on 1300 054 500.
 Operating hours are 9am–5pm Sydney time.
 Alternatively, email the team at firstname.lastname@example.org or visit https://goodshep.org.au.